top of page

 By using our website and attending our events you consent to our collection and use of your Information as described in this Policy.
 If we change our Policy and/or procedures, we will post those changes on our website to keep you aware of what Information we collect, how we use it and under what circumstances we may disclose it.
 Your continued use of the website or attendance at our events after this Policy has been amended shall be deemed to be your continued acceptance of this Policy, as amended.
 We encourage you to bookmark this Web page and review this Policy regularly.

-Trash Free Trails is a community-focussed, non-profit organisation; a positive, inclusive call to arms for riders, runners and roamers alike.
+Trash Free Trails is a community-focused, non-profit organisation; a positive, inclusive call to arms for riders, runners and roamers alike.

 We exist to protect our trails and the wild places they take us, and we’re starting with litter.